MEMBER STORIES

 'Turn your joint passions into a business'

-Nina Allwood and Dan Martin run arts, culture and travel blog Lifestyle District.
-Nina also builds handmade wooden light boxes through her own business, Bristol in a Box.
+Nina Allwood and Dan Martin run Bristol-based arts, culture and travel blog, Lifestyle District.

 'We launched in lockdown'

-Founded by husbands Charlie & Dan Wilson-Vaughan, EXALT helps people with busy lifestyles maintain a healthy diet with its freshly made, sustainably sourced high-protein smoothies and cold-pressed juice (with are supercharged with natural supplements, no less).
-Launched in August 2020 and based in east London, EXALT**'s products are** sold directly online and via Selfridges, Planet Organic & Farmdrop.
+Founded by husbands, Charlie and Dan Wilson-Vaughan, EXALT helps people with busy lifestyles maintain a healthy diet with its freshly made, sustainably sourced high-protein smoothies and cold-pressed juice (which are supercharged with natural supplements, no less).
+Launched in August 2020 and based in east London, EXAL's products are directly online and via Selfridges, Planet Organic and Farmdrop.

 exalt